a19091908/Note/Others/GIT Note.md

     -git diff --cached

     show you any changes that you have added to the index

+    -git diff --name-status [branch1] [branch2]

+    show the difference between branch1 and branch2.
+    It will list some types of differences: A, M, D, ...
+    A(added): there is not the file in branch1, but this file is in branch2

 * git add